It4innovations/hyperqueue/docs/jobs/resources.md

     # The worker will have resource gpus/nvidia=[2,3]
     ```

-* RAM of the node is detected as resource "mem" in bytes.
+* RAM of the node is detected as resource "mem" in megabytes; i.e. `--resource mem=100` asks for 100 MiBs of the memory.

 If you want to see how is your system seen by a worker without actually starting it,
 you can start: